openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 When adding a new workflow, check the execution times of existing workflows.
 The new workflow's execution time should not exceed the time of the longest workflow.

-If the workflow time-consuming, consider running it on a post-commit/nightly/weekly basis, instead of pre-commit.
+If the workflow is time-consuming, consider running it on a post-commit/nightly/weekly basis, instead of pre-commit.
 Refer to the [Overview of the OpenVINO GitHub Actions CI](./overview.md#workflows-triggers-and-schedule) to learn more about triggers and schedules.